 THE funds were flat to-day, after being buoyant yesterday and the day before.
-Consols opened at 96_4^1 , but on the arrival of a telegram from Paris, announcing a fall in the funds, declined considerably, and were at one time at 96, sellers.
-Towards the close of the market they rallied, and, after hours, were done at 961/8.
+Consols opened at 96, but on the arrival of a telegram from Paris, announcing a fall in the funds, declined considerably, and were at one time at 96, sellers.
+Towards the close of the market they rallied, and, after hours, were done at $96{\frac{1}{2}}$ .
 The war apprehensions, or apprehensions of dissensions and Cabinet changes at home, operate unfavourably.

 In the week, hopes of peace were strengthened; and, in consequence, funds and shares were generally looking upwards, or had risen considerably.
 To this cause is owing the speculative action which has begun at Liverpool in cotton.
-The holders and merchants there expect, from the continuance of peace, a greatly increased consumption of cotton in England and on the Continent.
-They believe, therefore, that it must be dearer, and they are, by their purchases, beginning to make it so, which will have the effect of checking, in good time, the consumption and the production of more cloth than will be required.
-It will save spinners and manufacturers from now working too fast, to be brought hereafter suddenly to total stop by the scarcity or excessive dearness of the raw material.
-Though such speculative purchases are occasionally de-cried, they tend most beneficially to preserve a constant equality between the supply and the demand.
+The holders and of March, 1859 :-merchants there expect, from the continuance of peace, a greatly increased consumption of cotton in England and on the Continent.
+They believe, therefore, that it must be dearer, and they are, by their purchases, beginning to make it so, which will have the effect of checking, in good time, the consumption and the production of more cloth speculative purchases are occasionally decried, they tend most beneficially to preserve a constant equality between the supply and the demand.
 The same cause which has induced this speculative action has tended to enhance the rate of money, for which there is a somewhat increased demand.
 The terms, too, are higher, but the market generally becomes more stringent as money is collected in the Bank of England for taxes.